Jean Carbonnier

 Jean Carbonnier (1908–2003) was one of the most important French jurists of the 20th century.
 He was a civil law specialist and a private law professor.

 Life and career

 Jean Carbonnier was the son of Fernand Carbonnier and Dany Daniel.
 He married Madeleine Hugues.

 His Protestant beliefs influenced his way of thinking and his work.
 Although Jean Carbonnier published theological and historical articles about Protestantism, he still supported secularity.

-Jean Cabonnier studied at the Faculty of Law at the University of Bordeaux where he obtained his doctorate in 1932 and private law agrégation in 1937.
+Jean Carbonnier studied at the Faculty of Law at the University of Bordeaux where he obtained his doctorate in 1932 and private law agrégation in 1937.

 He was a professor at the Faculty of Law at the University of Poitiers from 1937 to 1955, teaching French civil law.
 He became dean in 1950.
 At this time, he published his Treatise on Civil Law (Droit civil) in 1955, which has been republished several times since then.
 Afterwards, Jean Carbonnier taught at the Paris Law Faculty (replaced with Panthéon-Assas University in 1970) until 1976.